History of The Inn

 Once the correctional facility closed, the city of Staunton took over ownership and began searching for a developer to restore the historic buildings and grounds.
 Richmond-based firm, Miller and Associates, proved to the city that they could take on the task.
 In 2006, Miller and Associates, became the new owners of the 80-acre property or what is now known as The Villages of Staunton, an upscale, mixed-use community.

-The Blackburn Inn officially opened in June 2018 as Virginia’s newest, luxury boutique hotel.
+The Blackburn Inn & Conference Center officially opened in June 2018 as Virginia’s newest, luxury boutique hotel.
 The development team was able to maintain many of the architectural features of our Shenandoah Valley hotel including the signature spiral staircase, classical arches, hardwood pine floors, and traditional fireplaces, all while creating 49 unique guest rooms, an art gallery, and an intimate on-site restaurant.